PowerSnail/PowerSnail.github.io/content/comsci/2022-01-12-hugo-mvp-css.md

 In fact, Hugo does not support running its output HTML through an arbitrary command, and I think it's a shame.
 There is a limit to what the `replace` and `replaceRE` could accomplish, which can be supplemented by custom filters written by other users.

 For instance, math equations can be easily rendered with LaTeX and converted to SVG.
-This will enable the embedding of arbitrary Tex elements, not just what MathJax supports, and at the same time, eliminates the need to render the math client-side.
+This will enable the embedding of arbitrary Tex elements, not just what MathJax supports, and at the same time, eliminates the need to bundle a JS library for client-side rendering.

 One thing that I can do is to add an extra step to `hugo build`, and iterate through all the output HTML with whatever post-processing I want.
 But I do hope that this could be integrated into Hugo, so I don't have to further butcher the GitHub Action file.